surahman/FTeX/README.md

 # FTeX

+###### This project's name aims to poke lighthearted fun at Blockchain and Cryptocurrency enthusiasts.
+I neither support nor endorse the use of Blockchain technologies as a store of wealth.

+###### **_Blockchains are an impressive and interesting technology that encompasses some potentially useful applications._**

 This is a demonstration project in `Golang` that provides an API for basic banking of Cryptocurrencies.
-There is an integration with a cyrpto exchange to get live cryptocurrency prices.
+There are integrations with quote services to obtain realtime Fiat and Cryptocurrency prices.

-This project will be using an RDBMS (PostreSQL) because of the need for ACID transactions, rollbacks, and row-level locking across tables.
+This project will be leverage an RDBMS (PostreSQL) because of the need for ACID transactions, rollbacks, and row-level locking across tables.
+It uses a Redis cache as a session store.

 <br/>